RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 4.5 Limitations

-The evaluation of each model and in each simulation was limited to 5 trials due to computational constraints (each trial requiring several hours), differing from 10 trials in the research (Zhao et al. 2012; Fujimoto et al. 2018).
+The evaluation of both models in each simulation was limited to 5 trials due to computational constraints (5 trials requiring several hours), differing from 10 trials in the research (Zhao et al. 2012; Fujimoto et al. 2018).

 Training optimisation should be considered with regards to early stopping when a plateau is detected, indicating convergence.

 ## 5. Discussion